vinaypatel8092/Task-Manager/README.md

 - Framework- ExpressJS
 - Template Engine- ejs

-- It is a Task Manager App where you can create a new Task by giving title and descrription and it will be stored localy.
+- It is a Task Manager App where you can create a new Task by giving title and description and it will be stored localy.
-- You can also read a particular task.
+- You can read a particular task.
+- You can also edit File name.